 Incidentally, this is one of the more creative winery names in all of Napa Valley; Nil’s initials are NV and NV also stands for Napa Valley; one can make the argument that one can be envious of others drinking Envy wines and as of yet, there is an untapped play on words, as perhaps someday Envy Wines will create a non-vintage wine (NV).

-During our first visit we had the privilege of barrel tasting what will be Envy’s first vintage including a nice Syrah.
-During a later visit we sampled the final version (big nose, great flavor, full bodied) but by this time it had already sold out!
-Future releases will be available in a larger production.
+During our first visit many years ago, we had the privilege of barrel tasting what was Envy’s first vintage of several wines including a nice Syrah.
+During a later visit we sampled the final version (big nose, great flavor, full bodied) but by this time it had already sold out.
+Fortunately, larger productions of future releases were later offered.

 Envy also makes a late harvest dessert style wine.
-The most recent vintage featured Semillon from neighboring Lake County and Sauvignon blanc from their own estate vineyard.
-They are the only winery we know of that cane cuts the fruit before fermenting.
-The utilized this technique (several Australia wineries we know of also do this) on the Lake County Semillon – let the fruit hang on the cut canes for three weeks before fermenting.
-The result is pleasing – rich, not overly sweet – an ideal after dinner drink.
+The most recent vintage we tasted (2012) featured Sémillon from neighboring Lake County and Sauvignon Blanc from their own estate vineyard.
+They are the only Napa Valley winery we know of that cane cuts the fruit before fermenting.
+They utilized this technique (several Australian wineries we know of also do this) for the Lake County Sémillon – letting the fruit hang on the cut canes for three weeks before fermenting.
+The result is pleasing, producing a wine that is rich in flavor but not overly sweet; it is an ideal after dinner drink.

 Besides Envy’s wines, a number of other wine brands are produced on site.
 The reason for this is that much of the production facility is setup for custom crush where parts of the winery are rented out to producers who do not own their own physical winery.
 One brand made here was Vine Haven which was Nil’s “pet project” off and on again for the better part of the last 20 years.
 Wines bottled under this label were extremely reasonably priced.

 One other note of interest is the historical looking house far to the west of the tasting room was used in the movie, Nine Months starring Hugh Grant.